ParallelMaths/parallel/pages/6-38-advanced-counting.md

 ::: problem id=2_2 marks=2
 __2.2__ Pills are sold in rectangular arrays.

-Which number could only make a long thin, rectangular, pack of pills?
+Which number could only make a long and very thin rectangular, pack of pills?

 * [ ] 12
 * [x] 13